Ensures human research is conducted ethically and responsibly.

 g) Where investigation finds that the complaint involves a breach of the National Statement, the working party will work with the relevant CHEAN and/or School/College/Centre to avoid a recurrence.

 h) Where the investigation finds that the breach of the National Statement may also represent a breach of the Australian Code or research misconduct, the working party will refer it to the Designated Officer who will handle it in line with the Management of Breaches of Research Integrity Procedure.

 i) Where the working party or the HREC Chairperson dismisses a complaint, the reason/s for dismissal will be provided to the complainant and to the HREC.

 j) Where the working party or the HREC Chairperson finds that the complaint should be dealt with under other institutional provisions, they will refer it on as appropriate.

-a) Where the complaint cannot be readily resolved by communication between the complainant and the review body, the complaint may be submitted to the Director of Research Integrity, Governance and Systems in writing.
+a) Where the complaint cannot be readily resolved by communication between the complainant and the review body, the complaint may be submitted to the Director of Research Services in writing.

-c) The Director or nominee will provide a report to the relevant committee and the complainant on the outcome of the investigation of the complaint and include a recommendation for any further actions.
+c) The Director of Research Services or nominee will provide a report to the relevant committee and the complainant on the outcome of the investigation of the complaint and include a recommendation for any further actions.

 d) As per the National Statement, researchers cannot appeal an ethics review body’s decision to reject an application.